David Brabham: Formula One career

 His first outing with the team was the 1990 San Marino Grand Prix where he failed to qualify.
 His first Formula One start came at the next race in Monaco where his father Jack had won in 1959, his first championship year.
 In 14 races he only managed to qualify the uncompetitive Judd-engined car six times, including the last race of the year at home in Australia.
 This, and David being unable to raise the reported $3m needed to keep his place in the team, led to him being replaced at the end of the season.
-Brabham joined the Tom Walkinshaw Racing Jaguar team in 1991 and also in that year won the Spa 24 Hours driving a Nissan Skyline R32 GT-R alongside Naoki Hattori and the late Anders Olofsson.
+Brabham joined the Tom Walkinshaw Racing Jaguar team in 1991 and also in that year won the Spa 24 Hours driving a Nissan Skyline R32 GT-R alongside Naoki Hattori and Anders Olofsson.